Hedging emerging market currency risk

 Emerging market currency exposure is becoming more important to investors and corporations alike.
 In the post-crisis world, emerging market regions have been seen as an investment alternative to the troubled G10.
 An environment of extremely low yields in developed markets has made the higher yields available in emerging markets more attractive – particularly as the fiscal and national debt positions of many emerging sovereigns now compare favourably to those of developed economies.
 With a large proportion of global economic growth contributed by emerging nations, the case for investment in emerging markets appears even more convincing.

 Corporations, meanwhile, can also benefit from strong growth in emerging economies.
-As the developed world continues to de-lever, consumers in emerging markets are typically benefiting from rising wages at the same time that growth accelerates.
+As the developed world continues to de-lever, consumers in emerging markets are typically benefiting from rising wages at the same time that consumer growth accelerates.
 The connectivity and size of the emerging markets (EM) sector is greater than it has ever been.
 Devaluations of EM currencies used to have confined, local impact; now they affect investors and corporations all over the world.

 But how to protect against the risk of these devaluations?
 They are still prone to occur, despite the increasing levels of development in the various regions.
 Local issues, both economic and political, still take people by surprise and damage investment in the country.
 Many investors and corporates maintain a mandatory policy of hedging their forex risk, no matter how expensive it may be in the long run.